bhaveshsathwara72/donation-python-project/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - Inspired by the need to simplify donation management processes.
-- Thanks to all contributors and users who support this project.
+- Thanks to all contributors and users who support this project.

 ---

-Feel free to customize this `README.md` further to match any specific functionalities or features unique to your project.
+Feel free to customize this `README.md` further to match any specific functionalities or features unique to your project.